FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 Policy Committees and said that an amendment had previously been made to the Standing

-Orders for Strategic Policy Committees so that Meetings would be held two weeks in--- 27
+Orders for Strategic Policy Committees so that Meetings would be held two weeks in
+---
+27

 advance of bi-monthly Council Meetings so as to accommodate Motions that had been